Eb0nY-April14/DjangoShoppingList/README.md

     * The Community of Full Stack Frameworks Channel on Slack for their immense help

-    * Tutor Support of Code Institute
+    * Tutor Support at Code Institute for their support.

     * Stack Overflow website for helpful resources especially on issues encountered with cloudinary and other django errors.